eemonn/DishProject/ARCHITECTURE.md

 - `Adapter` is used as a helper class in displaying the popular recipe cards on the homepage.
 - `AddDialog` is used as a GUI feature that opens up a user input field that lets the user add their own recipe to the system.
 - `Messages` will be used for displaying error and warning messages to the user.
+- `ShoppingCartActivity` is the page responsible for displaying the shopping cart list.
+- `ShoppingCartAdapter` is a helper method to display the shopping cart.

 ## Persistence Layer
 ---